August 6, 2023

 Banking inclusion has skyrocketed in recent years.
 According to the World Bank, 71% of people had access to a bank account in 2022, up from 42% a decade before.
 This growth can mainly be attributed to the digital revolution – two-thirds of adults worldwide now make or receive a digital payment, which has risen from just 35% in 2014.
-Juniper research estimates that the number of remote banking customers is expected to exceed 3.6 billion by 2024.
+Juniper Research estimates that the number of remote banking customers is expected to exceed 3.6 billion by 2024.

 While there are many advantages to remote banking for banks and customers alike, there’s a serious challenge posed by this trend.
-Remote banking relies on a level of trust in the identity of the individual accessing the service, and that trust that can be exploited by cyber-enabled crime.
+Remote banking relies on a level of trust in the identity of the individual accessing the service, and that trust can be exploited by cyber-enabled crime.
 As banks expand remote access to digital services and make access easier for users, they often extend an unintended invitation to fraudsters.

 In truth, banks are facing pressure on all fronts – consumers expect to be able to open accounts and bank remotely with speed and ease.
 Meanwhile, fraudsters are siphoning money and undermining security through online channels.
 Simultaneously, banks face the threat of KYC and AML compliance fines.